fadhuweb/pneumonia_detection_app/README.md

-# Pneumonia Detection Standalone App 🏥
+# Pneumonia Detection App

-A simplified, single-purpose deep learning application for detecting pneumonia from chest X-ray images.
+A deep learning application for detecting pneumonia from chest X-ray images.
 Built with Streamlit and TensorFlow (VGG16 Transfer Learning).

 ## Key Features
 - **Clean UI:** Single-page interface focused on image upload and analysis.